 Does Marriage Really Change Your Relationship?

-My husband, Adam, and I have been married for a year and a half.
+My husband, Adam, and I have been married for two years now.
 It's certainly not a long time, by any stretch, but it's enough time to have settled in to life as a married couple.
 It's given me time to reflect on our marriage and what it means to me.

 During our engagement, I didn't think that being married would change our relationship or our day-to-day life much.
 After all, we'd been together for five years and we'd lived together for four.
 We knew each other well, so we wouldn't have to go through the typical growing pains that many newly married couples must face as they learn to share a life and a home together.
 In a sense, we already felt married - we were simply sealing the deal.

 Now that we're married, it's true that, outwardly, not much has changed.
 But I do feel differently, like marriage has changed our relationship for the better, which I didn't expect.

 For one, I wear a wedding band that serves as a daily reminder of the promises I made to Adam on our wedding day.
 Through life's ups and downs, it's a tangible symbol, a representation of my greatest support system and confidante.
 I depend on him, and him me.